mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 And that's fine.
 On one hand I get to see the impact of AI on an older, complex codebase, where there's real scale and high stakes for mistakes.
 On the other hand, by the time a decisions gets made, the state of the art has shifted and is too ahead.
-An evergreen project is I needed
+An evergreen project is needed

 <hr>